-Our attorneys have experience representing debtors, their directors and officers, secured and unsecured creditors, and equity holders in a wide range of bankruptcy and bankruptcy-related matters, including bankruptcy proceedings, out-of-court workouts, adversary proceedings, asset purchases, and the negotiated resolution of bankruptcy-related claims.
-We have represented public and private companies, private equity funds, and directors and officers in proceedings across the United States and internationally.
-We also regularly advise companies on how to limit their counterparty bankruptcy risk.
+Our attorneys have experience representing debtors, their directors and officers, secured and unsecured creditors, and equity holders in a wide range of bankruptcy and bankruptcy-related matters, including bankruptcy proceedings, post-bankruptcy plan litigation, complex commercial litigation, out-of-court workouts, fraud claims, adversary proceedings, avoidance actions, asset purchases, insolvency proceedings, clawback actions, fraudulent conveyance claims, and the negotiated resolution of other bankruptcy-related claims.
+We have represented public and private companies, financial institutions, funds, and individuals, as well as entities structured through offshore jurisdictions, in proceedings across the United States, United Kingdom, and other international jurisdictions.
+We regularly advise companies on how to limit their counterparty bankruptcy risk.

 Represent Hulk Hogan in bankruptcies of Gawker and its founder.